TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Discussion

-TreeDGS has important limitations.
-First, it relies on trunk visibility: the breast-height band must be observed in \(\sim\)2--3+ informative views for SfM/MVS and Gaussian optimization to constrain the stem surface.
-When this band is fully occluded in most views, the method cannot recover the missing geometry, regardless of how densely the Gaussian field is sampled; sampling density cannot compensate for geometry that is never sufficiently observed in the input imagery.
+\paragraph{Limitations.} TreeDGS has important limitations.
+First, it relies on trunk visibility: the breast-height band must be observed in at least a few frames (in practice, \(\sim\)2+ informative views for SfM/MVS and Gaussian optimization to constrain the stem surface {(Figure \ref{fig:Success_and_Failed_Trees}a)}.
+When this band is fully occluded in most views, the~method cannot recover the missing geometry, regardless of how densely the Gaussian field is sampled; sampling density cannot compensate for geometry that is never sufficiently observed in the input~imagery.

 Second, DBH estimation is sensitive to 3D semantic segmentation quality.
-Because diameter is fit from trunk-isolated points, false-positive trunk labels from nearby vegetation can bias the estimate.
-Although multi-view opacity weighting mitigates this effect, the pipeline remains subject to the failure modes of the trunk classifier \cite{xiang2025forestformer3d}.
-This sensitivity can also contribute to poorer LiDAR baseline performance in challenging plots: breast-height stem returns with a small number of vegetation false positives can disproportionately bias cylinder fits.
+Because diameter is fit from trunk-isolated points, false-positive trunk labels from nearby vegetation can bias the estimate {(Figure \ref{fig:Success_and_Failed_Trees}c)}.
+Although multi-view opacity weighting mitigates this effect, the~pipeline remains subject to the failure modes of the trunk classifier~\cite{xiang2025forestformer3d}.
+This sensitivity can also contribute to poorer LiDAR baseline performance in challenging plots: when breast-height stem returns a small number of vegetation false positives can disproportionately bias cylinder~fits.